Insights

 Knowledge Highlights

-Bridging Science & Land: Climate vulnerability and resilience assessment for northern forest service roads
+Bridging Science and Land: Climate vulnerability and resilience assessment for northern forest service roads

 This Knowledge Highlight explores how climate change is affecting forest service roads in Takla Nation territory, examining impacts on access, infrastructure, and watershed health through research conducted in partnership with Takla Nation.